-The temple was saved from profanation and pillage – Sinh, however never left the throne and on the seventh day, without having made a move, facing the Goddess, eye to eye, he died - mysterious and hieratic, carrying to Tsun Kyan-Kse the soul of Mun-Ha, too perfect for the earth...
+The temple was saved from profanation and pillage - Singh, however never left the throne and on the seventh day, without having made a move, facing the Goddess, eye to eye, he died - mysterious and hieractic, carrying to Tsun Kyan-Kse the soul of Mun-Ha, too perfect for the earth.

-The legend fails to explain the actual scientific origins of the Birman cat and, needless to say, the veil of mystery surrounding its initial background will probably never be removed.
+The legend fails to explain the actual scientific origins of the Birman cat, and needless to say, the veil of mystery surrounding its initial background will probably never be removed.
 Only the Birman holds the key to his mystery, and if you question them the only reply you will receive will be a discerning look from their inscrutable sapphire blue eyes, and the secret will be eternally theirs.
-This is where the legends ends and the actual history begins, but remember - legends usually carry certain elements of truth.
+This is where the legend ends and the actual history begins, but remember - legends usually carry certain elements of truth.